 The New London Maritime Society is a 501(c)(3) nonprofit charitable organization, tax ID #06-1086688.
 Thanks.

-Looking for a gift that is less about stuff and more about experiences?
+Looking for a gift that's less about stuff and more about experiences?

-A membership to the New London Maritime Society could be just the ticket.
+A membership to the New London Maritime Society is just the ticket.

-An annual membership to NLMS is a gift that will keep on giving all through 2024.
-Members receive discounted tickets to programs and 10% off purchases in the museum gift shop (we've got stuff, too!).
+An annual membership to NLMS is a gift that will keep on giving through the next 12 months.
+Members receive discounted tickets to programs and 10% off purchases in the museum gift shop (we've got great stuff, too!).

-Explore the waterfront with NLMS, climb a 222-year-old beacon, try something new.
-Your membership helps NLMS purchase artifacts, run programs, and recover from the impact of the pandemic.
+Explore the waterfront, climb a 223-year-old beacon, try something new.
+Your membership helps NLMS purchase artifacts, run programs, and keep our lighthouses lit!

 JIBBOOM Club #1